-Did The Shining’s creepy twin girl ghosts permanently freak you out?
+Did ’s creepy twin girl ghosts permanently freak you out?
 If so, this castle will definitely chill your bones.
 It’s said that a little girl named Emily fell to her death from a high castle wall in the early 17th century, and continues to haunt the grounds.
 The ghost of Emily’s sister, Charlotte, often joins her dead sister in paranormal play.

 If the little girl ghosts aren’t enough, there have also been reports of a half-sheep, half-human creature with black eyes.
 The beast reportedly emits a terrible odor, described as rotting flesh.
 Visitors can also step inside Leap Castle’s “bloody chapel,” where a priest was killed by his brother’s sword, as well as an oubliette – an underground chamber where people simply waited for death.

 This 14th century Romanian castle is associated with Vlad the Impaler, an unsavory character who enjoyed impaling his enemies and their families on stakes, and is often cited as the inspiration behind Bram Stoker’s Dracula.
 Though many eastern European sites claim a connection to the legendary bloodsucker, it is this creepy castle – with its ominous hallways and windowless chambers – that many believe to be inspiration for Count Dracula’s ominous abode.
 A quick look around and it’s easy to see why.